Dylpickle912/rocket-lab-usa-technical-assessment/README.md

 **Overview**

 The `RocketDataComponent` is designed to manage and display data from the `RocketService`.
 It includes functionalities for searching, displaying suggestions, and managing data related to search paths.
 It utilizes RxJS to handle search input debouncing and data updates efficiently.
 The template provides a UI for inputting search paths, viewing suggestions, and displaying the tree of data nodes.

+### SuggestionsComponent

+**Overview**

+The `SuggestionsComponent` takes in all paths from the data structure that are immediate children of the current path.
+It utilizes the `ShavePathPipe` in the template to take the full path, compare it to the current valid path, and remove all unnecessary paths to only get the next immediate child.
+The component also takes in the current search input from the `RocketDataComponent` and utilizes the `BoldPipe` to bold letters in the results of the suggestions that match the search.